egbertn/ispsession.core/README.md

 # Redis Session State Library DEMO

-Demo Project for ISP Session Core 10.0 or higher. demonstrating the minimal setup and requirements for installing and using Isp Session for help and registration for your license navigate to https://www.nieropcomputervision/ispsession
+Demo Project for ISP Session 12.0 or higher. demonstrating the minimal setup and requirements for installing and using Isp Session for help and registration for your license navigate to https://www.nieropcomputervision/ispsession